Linuxfabrik/monitoring-plugins/CONTRIBUTING.rst

    against stdout, stderr and retc.
 * To test a plugin that needs to run some tools that aren't on your machine or that can't provide special output, provide stdout/stderr files in ``examples`` and a ``--test`` parameter to feed "example/stdout-file,expected-stderr,expected-retc" into your plugin.
 If you get the ``--test`` parameter, skip the execution of your bash/psutil/whatever function.

-Have a look at the ``fs-ro`` plugin on how to do this.
+For example, have a look at the ``fs-ro`` plugin on how to do this.

 Running a complete unit test:

 .. code:: bash

-    # cd into the plugin directory and run:
+    # cd into the plugin directory and run the Python 3 based test:
-    ./test
+    ./test3

 sudoers File